httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 relies on not one, but two cookies: one conceptually granting "read" access, another granting "write" access.
 The latter could be marked as `SameSite=Strict`, and its absence would prompt a reauthentication step before executing any non-idempotent action.
-The former could be marked as `SameSite=Lax`, or `SameSite=None`, in order to allow users access to data via top-level navigation.
+The former could be marked as `SameSite=Lax`, in order to allow users access to data via top-level navigation, or `SameSite=None`, to permit access in all contexts (including cross-site embedded contexts).

 ### Mashups and Widgets

 The `Lax` and `Strict` values for the `SameSite` attribute are inappropriate for some important use-cases.
-In particular, note that content intended for embedding in a cross-site contexts (social networking widgets or commenting services, for instance) will not have access to same-site cookies.
+In particular, note that content intended for embedding in cross-site contexts (social networking widgets or commenting services, for instance) will not have access to same-site cookies.
 Cookies which are required in these situations should be marked with `SameSite=None` to allow access in cross-site contexts.